 I checked out last minute.com which used to be my go to, as l have gotten really good deals in the past.
 I came up with a winner pretty close to La Sagrada with fabulous views.
 Another thing that pisses me off about AirBnB is that lately, a lot of the flats have a 10am checkout time!
 That is insane and hotels let you checkout from 11am to noon.
 That can make a big difference.

 AirBnB vs Hotels: A price comparison

--Nice to have them hold our bags the last day after checkout as our flight wasn’t till late at night.
+- Nice to have them hold our bags the last day after checkout as our flight wasn’t till later

 - Make sure to check for what your total cost will be.
 Often, it’s not just the cost of the room, it’s also the AirBnB fees and cleaning fees and sometimes city tax fees.
 When it’s all added up, decide if it’s still a good deal after comparing hotels to AirBnB.

 - Check prices on other AirBnB type sites such as homeaway or BRVO to see if you can get a better deal.